 Physician Assistants have become an integral and unique component of health care.
 Physician Assistants (PAs) are health-care professionals licensed to practice medicine with physician supervision.
 PAs conduct physical exams, provide preventative care, diagnose and treat illnesses, assist in surgery and can write prescriptions.
-Physician assistant graduate schools are about 28 months in length.
+It takes about 28 months to complete a physician assistant graduate program.

-If you have questions please contact the College of William and Mary Pre-Physician Assistant advisor, Prof. Ray McCoy, at [[rwmcco]] or (757) 221-2783.
-Or you can also contact Prof. Ashleigh Queen [[aeeverhardt]].
+If you have questions, contact a William & Mary Pre-Physician Assistant advisor, [[rwmcco, Prof. Ray McCoy]], or [[aeeverhardt, Prof. Ashleigh Queen]].

 - Microbiology or Biochemistry